unione-repo/unione-ruby/README.md

 ## Working with API responses

-This library using [faraday](https://github.com/lostisland/faraday) gem for making HTTP queries along with [mashify middleware](https://github.com/hashie/hashie#mash) for post-processing response body.
+This library uses [faraday](https://github.com/lostisland/faraday) gem for making HTTP queries along with [mashify middleware](https://github.com/hashie/hashie#mash) for post-processing response body.
 So, you can use extended syntax for accessing response fields.

 Example of work with responses: